 Unless you have always had a fond interest in skin care products, all of the information and products available on the web can be incredibly overwhelming to dive into.
 The sheer number of products available is overpowering, let alone trying to figure out what each product does, how to layer them on your skin, and why you should even care about it in the first place.
 Unfortunately, your skin is exposed to many harsh elements from the environment to our diets to your body’s own hormonal changes to fight it all on its own.
-When implementing a complete skin care regimen into your morning routine, you are setting yourself up for success for achieving healthy, glowing, and younger-looking skin day in and day out.
+When implementing a complete skin care regimen into your morning routine, it’s important to utilize products made for your skin type.
+That’s exactly why we’ve created collections of skincare for sensitive skin, dry skin, acne prone skin, and anti-aging.
+By utilizing a skincare routine made for you and your skin’s needs, you are setting yourself up for success for achieving healthy, glowing, and younger-looking skin day in and day out.

 The good news is you do not have to figure this out alone and we are here to help you sift through all the information that’s available.
 At Kate Somerville, we work with our clients every day to help them create the perfect skin care steps for their unique skin type and goals.
 Just because you might not be able to walk into our clinic, does not mean you shouldn’t get the same luxury treatment and attention.
 To help you get started, we’ve developed this extensive guide on how to make your own unique skin care regimen.

 Before we can talk about your face regimen order, you will need to understand the types of product that make up a complete skincare routine.
 Each product has a specific function, but the exact ingredients will vary by the brand you purchase.